Visiting Maine & Ferry Beach During the COVID-19 Pandemic

 GAYLA Coordinators

 Coordinators plan the summer program.
 They make our week delightful, meaningful and well organized.
 Coordinators are elected to three-year terms at the GAYLA Town Meeting.
-For GAYLA 45 in 2023, your coordinators are Rick Smith (lkwdmntr@gmail.com) and Jeff Ingle (jeffingle1@gmail.com).
+For GAYLA 47 in 2025, your coordinators are Jeff Ingle ([email protected]), Troy Liston ([email protected]) and Dean Morris ([email protected]).

-If you are interested in becoming a coordinator, talk to Rick or Jeff or one of our Elders, many of whom have served as a coordinator in the past.
+If you are interested in becoming a coordinator, talk to Jeff, Troy or Dean.

 Learn more about being a GAYLA Coordinator